roobert/roobert.github.io/_posts/2014-11-03-Sensu-with-Embedded-Graphite-Graphs.md

 ## Going Further..

-It's also possible to add properties to checks so we can embed graphs in the check ection view of the UI:
+It's also possible to add properties to checks so we can embed graphs in the check section view of the UI.

-..image..